rdallaire/bonsai/README.md

 ## Setup

 The following names are used throughout the theme for easy search/ replace.

-You can also use [yo-bonsai](https://github.com/rdallaire/yo-bonsai) to auto genrate these.
+You can also use [yo-bonsai](https://github.com/rdallaire/yo-bonsai) to auto generate these.

 `themeName` > `Theme Name`